paveldournov/RRSWarmer/README.md

 Once you create an AzureML Web Service, to keep it always ready for low latency responses follow this instruction:

-1) Download and compile the code in this repository
+1) Download and compile the code from this repository.
+You can just download the `RRSWarmer/AniStresser/bin` directory with the tool binaries

 2) This will produce `AniStresser.exe`